coding-guys99/Official-Website-2/content/blog/cards-fast-answers/en.md

-# KeySearch vs Traditional Search Tools: More Than Speed, It’s About Organization

 We search for information every day: files, notes, links, even past research records.
 Traditional search tools (like Everything, Listary) can help you *find files*, but often fail to *organize information*.